 In crosslinguistic studies, the future is known to develop from diverse conceptual sources.
 For instance, the lexicon by Kuteva et al. (2019) lists Change-of-state, ‘come to’, ‘go to’, ‘love’, B-Necessity, D-Necessity, H-Possessive, ‘take’, ‘then’, ‘tomorrow’, Venitive, and ‘want’, as the commonly attested sources of future markers.
 In their seminal work, Bybee et al. (1994, pp. 251-280) showed that, across languages, lexemes related to desire (‘want’, ‘like’), ability (‘be able to’), obligation (‘owe’), possession (‘have’, ‘get’, ‘obtain’, ‘catch’), movement verbs (‘come’, ‘go’), and temporal adverbs (‘then’, ‘thereafter’, ‘afterward’, ‘just now’, ‘soon’), as well as other semantically general verbs (e.g., ‘be’, ‘become’, ‘try to’, ‘need’, ‘owe’, ‘get’, ‘do’, ‘make’, ‘look for’, ‘intend’), etc. develop into the future.

 The Korean paths, however, are difficult to reconcile with these known crosslinguistic patterns.
 While the Korean verb ha- ‘do’ may be close to the general verbs in the inventory, and the copula i- ‘be’ is listed in it as well, we noted in the above discussion that they do not make a notable contribution to the development.
 They are similar to syntactic placeholders rather than semantic contributors.
 Far more important contributors are the prospective adnominalizer -l, which is already inherently futuristic by virtue of indexing a later point in time, and the mode converb-marker -key, which inherently signals effect- or goal-orientation (Rhee, 1996).
 As noted in the preceding exposition, the converb suffix -key marks ‘manner’, ‘mode’ or ‘purpose’.
 The manner/mode of a situation and the purpose of an action directly imply the future because they link one situation to its future situation, or link one action to its future result.
 For this reason, the future signaled by -keyss-, as compared to -l.kes.i- or -li-, is close to the present time, hence, it is the immediate future.
-The future-purpose relation implied by -key in Korean is so prominent that Ramstedt (1997(1939], p.
+The future-purpose relation implied by -key in Korean is so prominent that Ramstedt (1997[1939], p.
 91) has called the verbs connected by the morpheme -key the ‘converbum futuri’, a position tantamount to classifying -key as a full-fledged future marker.

 The conceptual contributors to the development of Korean future markers have been diagrammed in Figure 1 below, which is necessarily terse.
 The three shaded boxes denote the primary domains of grammaticalized concepts; the upper-case labels are grammatical concepts; the lower-case labels within quotation marks are lexical meanings; and the arrows indicate the direction of conceptual linking or extension.